O

 Habitat and Population

 The orchid dottyback is native to the Red Sea.
-The Red Sea is reputable for its salty water which is perfect for the dottyback.
+The Red Sea is renowned for its salty water, which is perfect for the dottyback.
 It prefers tropical water and loves to make its home in coral reefs, holes, crevices, and regions with abundant rocks.
 This dottyback lives in fairly shallow waters of up to 196.9 feet in depth.

-The orchid dottyback is also very popular as aquarium pets.
+The orchid dottyback is also very popular as an aquarium pet.
 They used to be expensive to obtain from their native region, but the appearance of breeders and aquarists helped lower the cost for pet owners.

 The exact population of the orchid dottyback is unknown, but the species is listed as Least Concern on the IUCN Red List of Threatened Species.